Automattic/wp-calypso/packages/wpcom.js/readme.md

 ### WPCONN(<token>);

-Create a new instance of WPCONN
+Create a new instance of WPCONN.
+If you wanna a way to get the access token then can use [WPOAuth](https://github.com/cloudup/wp-oauth) npm module.

 ```js
 var WPCONN = require('wp-connect');